joshbegley/nyt-latest/README.md

 `The Patriots are down to 53 players.
 But don't get comfortable yet.
 They're likely to put in several waiver claims over the next 24 hours.`\
 https://nytimes.com/athletic/6577118/2025/08/26/patriots-53-man-roster-kyle-dugger-kendrick-bourne/

-**Sheffield Wednesday 1 Leeds 1 (3-0 pens) - Farke's team out as Calvert-Lewin endures debut to forget**\
+**Sheffield Wednesday 1 Leeds 1 (3-0 pens): Farke's team out as Calvert-Lewin endures debut to forget**\
-`Leeds United crashed out of the Carabao Cup after a penalty shoot-out defeat to Championship crisis club Sheffield Wednesday`\
+`Leeds are out of the Carabao Cup at the first hurdle after a penalty shootout defeat to Championship crisis club Wednesday`\
 https://nytimes.com/athletic/6573029/2025/08/26/sheffield-wednesday-1-leeds-1-calvert-lewin-horvath-penalties/

 **Cavaliers forward Max Strus out 3-4 months following left foot surgery**\